Thalassemia: Beta-thalassemia

-Beta thalassemia most often occurs in people of Mediterranean origin.
-To a lesser extent, Chinese, other Asians, and African Americans can be affected.

 Delta-thalassemia

-As well as alpha and beta chains present in hemoglobin, about 3% of adult hemoglobin is made of alpha and delta chains.
+As well as alpha and beta chains present in hemoglobin, about 3% of adult hemoglobin is made of alpha and delta globin chains.
 Just as with beta thalassemia, mutations that affect the ability of this gene to produce delta chains can occur.

 Combination hemoglobinopathies

+A combination hemoglobinopathy occurs when someone inherits two different abnormal hemoglobin genes.
+If these are different versions of the same gene, one having been inherited from each parent it is an example of compound heterozygosity.

-Thalassemia can coexist with other hemoglobinopathies.
-The most common of these are:
+Both alpha- and beta- thalassemia can coexist with other hemoglobinopathies.
+Combinations involving alpha thalassemia are generally benign.

+Some examples of clinically significant combinations involving beta thalassemia include: